• Skip to primary navigation

 Chocolate Peanut Butter Overnight Oats in a mason jar with spoonful of peanut butter and chocolate chunks.

-These Chocolate Peanut Butter Overnight Oats With Chia Seeds are my go-to vegan breakfast for days when I am out and about or when my mornings are hectic.
+These healthy Chocolate Peanut Butter Overnight Oats With Chia Seeds are my go-to vegan breakfast for days when I am out and about or when my mornings are hectic.

 They are filled with protein and fiber so I stay full for hours.
 You can meal prep several days worth at a time.